ropitz/2018/source/lessons/L7/04-processing-script.rst

 Processing toolbox scripts
 ==========================

-Managing and organising complex composite algorithms in the *Graphical Modeler* is not only tedious, it also only offers very limited logic operations.
-For more flexible and more advanced algorithms, the *processing toolbox* allows to implement python scripts.
-A python script integrated into the processing toolbox can access all of *processing*’s algorithms and its user interface, the entire python *application programming interface* (API) of QGIS (see. the `PyQGIS Developer Cookbook <http://docs.qgis.org/2.18/en/docs/pyqgis_developer_cookbook/intro.html>`_), and any other python module installed in the same python environment QGIS is running it.
+Managing and organising complex composite algorithms in the *Graphical Modeler* is tedious, the possible logical operations are very limited.For more flexible and more advanced algorithms, the *processing toolbox* allows to implement python scripts.
+A python script integrated into the processing toolbox can access all of *processing*’s algorithms and its user interface, the entire python *application programming interface* (API) of QGIS (see. the `PyQGIS Developer Cookbook <http://docs.qgis.org/3.0/en/docs/pyqgis_developer_cookbook/intro.html>`_), and any other python module installed in the same python environment QGIS is running it.

 .. note:: Python and its ecosystem are highly modular.
 It is not uncommon to find multiple python installations on a single computer.
 Many applications require specific versions of python and/or some of its modules.
 For developers of python-dependent software, it has become common to supply a ``requirements.txt`` file which can be used to initialise a so-called *virtual environment*, using tools such as `(ana)conda <https://conda.io/>`_.
-        On Microsoft Windows, unfortunately most programs ship with their private python enviroment which is difficult to access outside of the respective program and even harder to install additional packages into.
+        On Microsoft Windows, unfortunately, most programs ship with their private python enviroment which is difficult to access outside of the respective program and even harder to install additional packages into.
 For instance, ESRI ArcGIS and QGIS use entirely separate python installations.
 On Linux and macOS, QGIS typically uses the system python environment, but QGIS’ own packages are per-default only accessible from within the program.

 To add a new python script to the processing toolbox, choose *Scripts → Tools → Create new script* from the toolbox.
-It is advisable to try the script in the interactive **IPyConsole** first, though.
+It is advisable to try parts of the script in the interactive **IPyConsole** first, though.

 *Processing* in the IPython console
 -----------------------------------

-.. note:: In this course, we use the soon-to-be-released next major QGIS version, 3.0.
+.. note:: In this course, we use version 3.4 of QGIS.
 There have been major changes in QGIS, one of them being a complete rewrite of the *processing API*.
 At the time of this writing, documentation is still incomplete.
+The best source of information on the Python bindings of *Processing* algorithms is the *online help[1]_* on an interactive Python console.

+..
+[1] “online” in the sense of context-sensitive help from within the command line interface.
+Not necessarily refering to the internet in any way.

 Import the ``processing`` module to use its algorithms: